wdonray/c-shepherd-speller/README.md

 ## 🎯 About

-C-Shepherd Speller is a Next.js 15 application designed for teachers to help children learn spelling.
+**C**-Shepherd Speller is a Next.js 15 application designed for teachers to help children learn spelling.
 It allows teachers to manage spelling data including words, sounds, and spelling patterns for their students.
-The app features Google OAuth authentication for teachers and stores educational data in MongoDB.
+The app features Google OAuth authentication for teachers and stores educational data in DynamoDB.

 ### Current Features